 The vast majority of Oakwoods was also part of the Wyandot Reservation under the Treaty of St. Mary's.
-Numerous archaeological digs have been performed within the park by staff and other experts.
+Numerous archaeological digs have been performed within the park by staff, experts, and student researchers.
 These digs have revealed both historic and prehistoric artifacts, showing that people have been utilizing this site for thousands of years.
+One recent survey finding is recommended at present for nomination on the listing of National Register of Historic Places.
 The center of the park is the former site of a meat packing plant.
 This area contains a wealth of historical artifacts, many dating back 50-100 years, when there were houses located along the Old South Huron Rd.